-Tehran Grand Bazaar has roots in Safavid, Zandiyeh, and Qajar periods; however, the major parts of Tehran Bazaar were constructed in Qajar period.
-The intertwined labyrinthine of Tehran Bazaar as one of the most beautiful parts of Tehran is an amazing tourist attractions where one will find everything such as colorful carpets, priceless jewelry, aromatic herbs, delicious food, and delicious nuts and shells.
-That is the place one would find people of all walks of life.
+Tehran Grand Bazaar has roots in Safavid, Zandiyeh, and Qajar periods; however, the major parts of the Tehran Bazaar were constructed in the Qajar period.
+The intertwined labyrinthine of Tehran Bazaar as one of the most beautiful parts of Tehran is an amazing tourist attraction where one will find everything such as colorful carpets, priceless jewelry, aromatic herbs, delicious food, and delicious nuts and shells.
+That is the place one would find people from all walks of life.

 Tajrish Bazaar located north of Tehran is also one of the colorful bazaars of Iran.
-It is less chaotic than Tehran Bazaar and it is close to some other tourist attractions such as Imamzadeh Saleh as one of the holy shrines in Tehran, Darband and Darakeh as the north mountains of Tehran, Niavaran Palace and Saadabad Palace as the fantastic remains of Pahlavid era in Tehran.
-It is a tourist-friendly spot for shopping, relaxing, drinking tea, and enjoying the view of mountains.
+It is less chaotic than Tehran Bazaar and it is close to some other tourist attractions such as Imamzadeh Saleh as one of the holy shrines in Tehran, Darband, and Darakeh the northern mountains of Tehran, Niavaran Palace, and Saadabad Palace as the fantastic remains of Pahlavid era in Tehran.
+It is a tourist-friendly spot for shopping, relaxing, drinking tea, and enjoying the view of the mountains.
 Tajrish Bazaar has a central square that sells fresh fruits and vegetables, Persian sweets, and many aromatic herbs.
-It has many passage ways reaching different shops where one can buy sweets and savories, diary, nuts and dried fruits, clothes, and so forth.
-If one have the chance to be in Iran before Nowruz, Tajrish Bazaar would be a perfect place to enjoy the hustle and bustle of the New Year.
+It has many passageways reaching different shops where one can buy sweets and savories, dairy, nuts, dried fruits, clothes, and so forth.
+If one has the chance to be in Iran before Nowruz, Tajrish Bazaar would be a perfect place to enjoy the hustle and bustle of the New Year.

-In 2010, UNESCO declared Tabriz Bazaar as a World Heritage Site playing the role of a commercial hub located along the ancient Silk Road.
-Centuries before, great travelers such as Marco Polo and Ibn Battuta praised Tabriz Bazaar in their travelogues described it as one of the most beautiful bazaars in the world.
-Tabriz Bazaar is located in the center of the city and it consists of several sub bazaars each dedicated to selling some specific goods such as rug, carpet, jewelry, spice, and copper.
-However, Amir Bazaar for gold and jewelry, and Mozzafarieh for carpet are among the well-known sub Bazaars.
+In 2010, UNESCO declared Tabriz Bazaar a World Heritage Site playing the role of a commercial hub located along the ancient Silk Road.
+Centuries before, great travelers such as Marco Polo and Ibn Battuta praised Tabriz Bazaar in their travelogues describing it as one of the most beautiful bazaars in the world.
+Tabriz Bazaar is located in the center of the city and it consists of several sub bazaars each dedicated to selling some specific goods such as Persian rugs, carpets, jewelry, spice, and copper.
+However, Amir Bazaar for gold and jewelry, and Mozzafarieh for carpet are among the well-known sub-Bazaars.
 Tabriz Bazaars has an important role in political changes too.
-Iranian Constitution Revolution in the last century and Islamic Revolution are the most important ones.
+The Iranian Constitution Revolution in the last century and Islamic Revolution are the most important ones.

-Vakil Bazaar located in the center of traditional part of Shiraz and it enjoys vaulted brick avenues known as the masterpiece of Zand Architecture.
-It was designed so elaborately that the interior part remains cool during hot summer days and warm during long lasting winters.
+Vakil Bazaar is located in the center of the traditional part of Shiraz and it enjoys vaulted brick avenues known as the masterpiece of Zand Architecture.
+It was designed so elaborately that the interior part remains cool during hot summer days and warm during long-lasting winters.
 The vaulted brick ceiling keeps it cool or warm in different seasons by regulating the temperature.

 Vakil Bazaar is an amazing place to wander around for hours and enjoy purchasing lots of souvenirs varying from colorful carpets and clothes to gorgeous handicrafts and diverse spices.
-Vakil Bazaar is one of the main attractions of Shiraz and it is a great part of Zandieyeh Complex that also includes Vakil Bathhouse, Vakil Mosque, and Karim Khan Citadel.
-To experience some sweet moments there, one should drink a cold glass of Khakishir as a popular detoxing seed-based drink or have a full bowl of Faloodeh as a delicious combination of rice noodles, iced rose water, and sugar.
-Nasir al-Molk Mosque, Zinat-ol-Moluk House, and Shahe-Cheragh are also the attractions close to Vakil Bazaar.
+Vakil Bazaar is one of the main attractions of Shiraz and it is a great part of the Zandieyeh Complex that also includes the Vakil Bathhouse, Vakil Mosque, and arg of Karim Khan.
+To experience some sweet moments there, one should drink a cold glass of Khakishir a popular detoxing seed-based drink, or have a full bowl of Faloodeh a delicious combination of rice noodles, iced rose water, and sugar.
+Nasir al-Mulk Mosque, Zinat-ol-Moluk House, and Shahe-Cheragh are also attractions close to Vakil Bazaar.

 The Grand Bazaar of Isfahan